Fakultät für Philosophie, Wissenschaftstheorie

-My research centers around formal epistemology, causal modeling and the metaphysics of causation, causal paradox, conditionals, Bayesian reasoning and Bayesian networks, foundations of probability, as well as algorithmical aspects of classical and philosophical logic.
+My research centers around formal epistemology and philosophy of science, causal modeling, the metaphysics of causation, causal paradox, conditionals, Bayesian reasoning and Bayesian networks, foundations of probability, as well as algorithmical aspects of classical and philosophical logic.
 I have a background in logic, computational linguistics, automata theory, databases, object oriented programming, and cognitive linguistics.
 In my doctoral thesis (2012) I extend the Bayes net interventionist account of causality to allow for causal inference (explanation and prediction) from causal and non-causal knowledge.
 More recently, I have started working on the application of causal inference methods to problems of risk assessment in pharmacological research.